Should we tithe?

 So should I Tithe yes or no?

 The answer is yes and no. If God tells you to Tithe your income, do so.
-This is however 10%, not The-Tithe (The-Tithe was food, only Jewish farmers Tithed).
+This is however 10% or a tithe, not The-Tithe from The-Law-of-Moses (food).

-Tithing became redundant after Lord Jesus fulfilled The Law, the Romans destroyed the temple and dissolved the Israeli nation in AD 33, 70 and 136 respectively.
+Tithing became redundant after Lord Jesus fulfilled The Law, the Romans destroyed the temple and dissolved Israel as a nation.

 Abraham gave a tenth once in his 175 years, Lord Jesus agreed that Tithing was food and Paul argued about kings and priests, they never taught Tithing money.